-The tab GENERIC CODEX MODEL in the description shows the existing Codex generic model official certificate and its data elements.
-The tab CODEX GUIDELINE provides a more detailed outline, as well as potential placement and representation of those data elements in an XML file.
-The tab generic reference document indicates the sources of code lists used for various data elements in the model.
+Tab 1 of the model shows the existing Codex generic model official certificate and its data elements.
+Tab 2 provides a more detailed outline, as well as potential placement and representation of those data elements in an XML file.
+Tab 3 indicates the sources of code lists used for various data elements in the model.